-Golden Rural Bank of the Philippines' value proposition is centered around delivering high-quality customer service and enhancing product innovation as outlined in its five-year plan.
-The bank's tagline "Madaling Lapitan, Maaasahan" emphasizes our brand elements including superior customer service and financial solutions, wider bank networks and fast loan release.
+Golden Rural Bank of the Philippines' value proposition is to provide high-quality customer service as outlined in its five-year plan.
+The bank's tagline, "Madaling Lapitan, Maaasahan" reflects its commitment to offering superior customer service and financial solutions.

-GRBP's financial operation encompass deposit taking, lending, remittance, bills payment facilitated through in-branch personal and corporate assistance.
-Key partners include Bangko Sentral ng Pilipinas, Rural Bankers Association of the Philippines, Land Bank, Development Bank of the Philippines, Bank of the Philippine Islands, Northern Isabela Bankers Club, Confederation of Cagayan Valley Rural Banks, Western union, Cebuana Lhuillier, Cashko/Ruralnet, Globe, Smart/PLDT, Philippine Crop Insurance Corporation, Agricultural Guarantee Fund Pool, Philippine Guarantee Corporation, Agricultural Credit Policy Council, Encash, ECPay, Gcash, IT Service Provider, and the Stockholders.

-The essential resources supporting GRBP's operations include loan assets, capital, brand reputation, trust, and human resources.
-The bank serves diverse market segments including farmers, fisherfolks, MSMEs, government and private institution employees, professionals, students, and tricycle and drivers' associations.
-These market needs are addressed through branch banking, ATMs, and an online platform.

-Cost structures primarily consist of operational expenses, interest expenses, regulatory/legal expenses, and requisitions.
-GRBP generates income through interest income, insurance and commission income, income from the disposal of real and other property assets, and other feebased income.
+GRBP's financial operations encompass deposit taking, lending, remittance, bill payment, all delivered through in-branch personal and corporate assistance, with the support of key partners including Bangko Sentral ng Pilipinas, Rural Bankers Association of the Philippines, and various financial service providers.
+Key resources needed to sustain GRBP's operations include loan assets, capital, brand image and trust, and human resources.
+The bank serves a diverse range of market segments, including farmers, fisherfolk, MSMEs, government and private institution employees, medical doctors, students, and tricycle and drivers associations, utilizing branch banking, ATMs, and online platforms to meet their needs.
+Cost structures primarily consist of operational expenses, interest expenses, regulatory/legal expenses, and requisitions, while income is generated through interest income, insurance income and commissions, income from the disposal of real and other property assets, and other fee-based income.

-GOLDEN RURAL BANK OF THE PHILIPPINES, INC. COMPARATIVE FINANCIAL HIGHLIGHTS As of December 31, 2023 and 2022
+GOLDEN RURAL BANK OF THE PHILIPPINES, INC. COMPARATIVE FINANCIAL HIGHLIGHTS AS OF DECEMBER 31, 2024 AND 2023